WAIFS AND UNSUNG HEROES;

 sees, and how his/her parent responds to that perception.
 He learns

-to doubt/discard his innate senses (instincts, intuition, visual
+to doubt/discard his innate senses (instincts, intuition, visual/verbal

-perception, etc.), which leaves him shooting in the dark with
+cues, etc.), which leaves him shooting in the dark with respect

 He's got no inner compass to guide his decisions,

-and he's always second-guessing himself!
-This is the sad outcome
+and he's almost always second-guessing himself!
+This is the sad

-of having learned to think his way through life, rather
+outcome of having learned to think his way through life,

 THE WAIF IS A MARTYR